-1. The CoC utilizes Coordinated Entry for the 811 Mainstream Voucher program and the HCV - Emergency Housing Voucher program.
-Both Voucher programs are individually specified in the Coordinated Entry Assessment list of housing options and priority waitlist.
-The CoC uses HMIS to collect CE assessment information and applicants are prioritized on the housing list based on length of homelessness and vulnerability criteria.
+1.The CoC utilizes Coordinated Entry for the 811 Mainstream Voucher program and the HCV - Emergency Housing Voucher program.
+Both Voucher programs are delineated and individually specified in the Coordinated Entry Assessment list of housing options and priority waitlist.
+The CoC uses HMIS to collect CE assessment information and prioritizes applicants on the housing waitlist based on eligibility criteria, length of homelessness and vulnerability criteria.
 This information is vetted by the CE program manager and applicants are submitted to the PHA for openings in their program in the order of priority.
 All confidentiality and communication protocols are in place along with referral procedures.

 2.CACH has written agreements formalized with Dauphin County PHA and Harrisburg PHA in MOU form for the 811 MV, EHV and the Foster Youth to Independence TPV programs.
-The MOUs specifies the referral arrangements, confidentiality protocol, and responsibilities for each agency signatory.
+The MOUs specific the referral arrangements, confidentiality protocol, and responsibilities for each agency signatory.

 1C-7d.
 Submitting CoC and PHA Joint Applications for Funding for People Experiencing Homelessness.
-NOEO Section VIII B 1 g
+NOFO Section VII.B.1.g.